-The design development submittal shall generally follow the deliverables and in addition shall include at least the following:
+The design development submittal shall include at least the following deliverables:

-- a) Detailed and dimensioned plans, wall sections, building section, and schedules; - b) Draft specifications for materials, systems, equipment; - c) Complete code compliance analysis and drawing; - d) Space-by-space equipment layouts for key spaces.
-As part of the design development phase, the Design-Builder and/or its Architect and any design consultants shall confer with representatives from DCPS and the Department regarding these layouts to confirm that they are acceptable to DCPS; - e) A preliminary lay-out for furniture, fixtures, and equipment; - f) An interior finishes schedule - g) Preliminary designs for approved building system upgrades.
-With regard to HVAC systems, the submission should include: (i) a detailed description of the proposed mechanical systems; (ii) their general layout, including 'Single- Line Diagrams' (aka 'Riser Diagrams'); and (iii) any required load calculations.
-The HVAC design solution would also include preliminary layouts of other major components of the HVAC system, including the type and location of energy recovery units (ERUs), variable air volume ("VAV") boxes, condensing units, and any related system appurtenances; - h) Updated LEED scorecard; - i) Present the design to CFA, Office of Planning, Historic Preservation Office, and other regulatory agencies as required; - j) Register the project with USGBC to obtain LEED certification and pay all registration fees; and - k) Participate in SIT Meetings, and community meetings as required by DGS/DCPS - Coordinate with the DC Historic Preservation Office and other agencies, commissions, groups, etc. as required to assess and determine historic and/or archeological significance and requirements.
-Attend meetings and hearings if necessary
+- a) Detailed and dimensioned plans, wall sections, building section, and schedules: - b) Draft specifications for materials, systems, equipment; - c) Complete code compliance analysis and drawing; - d) Space-by-space equipment layouts for key spaces.
+As part of the design development phase, the Design-Builder and/or the Architect and any design consultants shall confer with representatives from DCPS and the Department regarding these layouts to confirm that they are acceptable to DCPS; - e) A preliminary lay-out for furniture, fixtures, and equipment; - f) An interior finishes schedule - g) Preliminary designs for approved building system upgrades.
+With regard to HVAC systems, the submission should include: (i) a detailed description of the proposed mechanical systems; (ii) their general layout, including 'Single-Line Diagrams' (aka 'Riser Diagrams'); and (iii) any required load calculations.
+The HVAC design solution would also include preliminary layouts of other major components of the HVAC system, including the type and location of energy recovery units (ERUs), variable air volume ("VAV") boxes, condensing units, and any related system appurtenances; - h) Updated LEED scorecard; - i) Present the design to CFA, Office of Planning, Historic Preservation Office, and other regulatory agencies as required; - j) Register the project with USGBC to obtain LEED certification and pay all registration fees; and - k) Participate in SIT Meetings, and community meetings as required by DGS/DCPS - 2.2.2.5 Permits.
+The Design-Builder shall be responsible for preparing and submitting all of the required permit applications that are necessary to complete the Project.
+The Design-Builder shall develop a list of the required permits and shall track the progress of all such permits through the review process.
+The Design-Builder shall update the Department with the status of each permit that is required for the Project.
+The Design-Builder shall engage such permit expediters as the Design-Builder deems necessary or appropriate in light of the Project's schedule.